OpenEMS/openems/.github/CONTRIBUTING.md

 A great way to contribute to the project is to send a detailed report when you encounter an issue.
 We always appreciate a well-written, thorough bug report, and will thank you for it!

-To maintain clear and organized communication, all discussions should take place in the [openems community forum](https://community.openems.io/).
+To maintain clear and organized communication, all discussions should take place in the [OpenEMS Community forum](https://community.openems.io/).
 This helps keep everything together and ensures that conversations are streamlined and accessible to all contributors.

 ⚠️ *Please refrain from opening empty pull requests solely for the purpose of discussing ideas.
 Instead, utilize the forum to share and refine your concepts before submitting any code changes.*

 ## 💡 Feature Requests

-Similar to issue reports, feature requests should be submitted to the [openems community forum](https://community.openems.io/) for discussion.
+Similar to issue reports, feature requests should be submitted to the [OpenEMS Community forum](https://community.openems.io/) for discussion.
 This helps ensure that all ideas are properly reviewed and discussed by the community.

 When submitting a feature request, please be clear about the intended outcome and how it would relate to existing features.
 Providing detailed information helps in evaluating the request more effectively.